Yusin2Chen/GeoAgent/README.md

 GeoAgent is licensed under the MIT License.
 See LICENSE for more information.

 ## Acknowledgement
-Thanks partial code for [the help from ](https://github.com/NirantK/agentai)
+Thanks for the help from (https://github.com/NirantK/agentai)